 As the name suggests, task lighting is any lighting that helps you do a specific task.
-It’s the most focused of the three main categories of lighting, the two others being ambient lighting and accent lighting.
+It’s the most focused of the three main categories of lighting, the other two being ambient lighting and accent lighting.

 There are many task lights you’re already using that you might not have thought of as task lights.
 The light in your fridge that helps you locate delicious leftovers — that’s a task light.
 If you have a bathroom vanity with lighting that helps you put on makeup or groom your mustache, that’s a task light too.

 Task lights increase the amount of light on a small area.
 This helps you reduce eye strain when doing computer work, and makes it easier to do tasks that require seeing detail and fine print, such as reading, writing, working at a desk and eye-intensive arts and crafts like embroidery.

 When looking for the right task light for you, think about the kinds of activities you do and where you prefer to do them.
 While there are many options available, task lights typically fall within one of three categories:

 Task lights for desk work and detail